 About this event

 We continue to live in a world of global uncertainty.
 Survival depends on our ability to simultaneously navigate through the diverse root-causes, ranging from: the consequences of Climate Change; on-going financial consequences of the COVID pandemic; or self-imposed changes in regulatory requirements and accounting standards.
-CILA 2021 focuses on these challenges to ensure we continue to be informed and battle ready.
+CILA 2021 focussed on these challenges to ensure we continue to be informed and battle ready.